 -

-Assemble the frittata: Pour the beaten eggs into the pan containing the sautéed porcini mushrooms.
-Distribute the porcini mushrooms evenly throughout the preparation.
+To assemble the frittata: Pour the beaten eggs into the pan containing the sautéed porcini mushrooms.
+Distribute the mushrooms evenly throughout the mixture.
 Cook over medium-low heat for 5 to 7 minutes without stirring, until the frittata is set around the edges.
 You can flip it in the pan or finish it in the oven.

 -

-Oven finishing (optional): To get a nicely browned frittata on top, you can finish it under the oven broil for 2 to 3 minutes.
+Oven finishing (optional): To get a nicely browned top, you can finish it under the oven broiler for 2 to 3 minutes.
 Be careful not to let it burn!

 -

-Serving: Unmold the frittata and serve it hot or at room temperature, accompanied by a green salad or grilled vegetables.
+Serving: Remove the frittata from the mold and serve it hot or at room temperature, accompanied by a green salad or grilled vegetables.

 Note

-For more flavor, you can add a little fresh thyme or rosemary when cooking the porcini mushrooms.
+For added flavor, you can add a little fresh thyme or rosemary while cooking the porcini mushrooms.
 The frittata is even better the next day, served cold or reheated.